appbaseio/Docs/content/docs/reactivesearch/searchbase/overview/apireference.md

 -   To `register` a component by unique `id`
 -   To `unregister` a component by `id`
--   To retrieve the instance of the `Component` class by `id`
+-   To retrieve the instance of the `SearchComponent` class by `id`

 > Note:
 >
 > 1. The `id` property is a unique identifier to each search component.
 > 2. The `SearchBase` class is useful when you're using multiple components that depend on each other.
 For example, a filter component (to display the category options) depends on the search query (search component).
->    If you're only using a single component then [Component](docs/reactivesearch/searchbase/overview/component/) class should work well.
+>    If you're only using a single component then [SearchComponent](docs/reactivesearch/searchbase/overview/searchcomponent/) class should work well.

 ## Constructor